Author's Note: Hi, welcome to the undisputedly most popular Spec Spidey fanfic on the internet!

 "Uh huh," said the real Spider-Man.

 "This is so unfair!"
 Spidey threw his arms in the air.
-"Does the Human Torch ever run out of fire?
-Does Ant-Man ever run out of ants?"
+"I bet Human Torch never run out of fire…"

 "THEY'RE NOT ORGANIC."